-Laboratory results for ions and carbon fractions are stored in the database as mass per filter and elements are stored as mass per cm.
-The csn\calculate methods in the crocker package combine per filter analysis results with filter operational data (e.g., flow rates) and corresponding blanks to calculate concentrations, uncertainty estimates, and MDLs.
+Laboratory results for gravimetric mass are stored in the database as mass per m; the concentrations, uncertainties, and MDLs are calculated by Wood and provided to UCD.
+Ions and carbon fractions are stored as mass per filter, elements are stored as mass per cm, and filter optical absorption data are unitless.
+The csn\calculate\all function in the crocker package combines per filter analysis results with filter operational data (e.g., flow rates) and corresponding blanks to calculate concentrations, uncertainty estimates, and MDLs for all species except gravimetric mass.
 The details and specific equations are provided in Section 9.